andycroll/andycroll.com/_posts/2023/2023-05-29-really-really-really-do-not-interpolate-strings-into-active-record-methods.md

 ## Instead of…

-…using strings in your arguments to Active Record:
+…using strings in any arguments sent to Active Record:

 ```ruby
 User.delete_by("id = #{params[:id]}")